Top It Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Commitment to the role
+• - Commitment to completing tasks on time

 What the interviewer is looking for: